plausible/website/_articles/open_source_web_analytics.md

 Yes, you can self-host Plausible.
 Plausible Self-Hosted is our free as in beer and free as in speech version that you have to install, host and manage yourself.

 We're open source and all our code is available on GitHub.
-Take a look at the full details of our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics) solution and read here the [installation instructions](https://plausible.io/docs/self-hosting).
+Take a look at the full details of our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics) solution.

 ## Plausible is open in other ways too

 #### Open to community feedback with a public roadmap

 We welcome feedback from our community.
-We have a [public roadmap](https://plausible.io/roadmap) driven by the features suggested by the community members and we are available to you via email or GitHub if you have any questions or need any help.
+We have a [public roadmap](https://plausible.io/roadmap) driven by the features suggested by the community members and we are available to you via email if you have any questions or need any help.

 #### You can open your website analytics and make the stats publicly-viewable too